sdbip/Segerfeldt.EventStore/README.md

 If the stored state is the same, it is assumed that no other process has changed the state in the intervening time.
 If no one has yet published new changes, there is no possibility of a conflict, and publishing the current changes will be allowed.
 At that time, the version is also incremented to indicate to any other active process that the state has now changed.

 If the stored version number is different from what was read at reconstitution, the state has changed during the execution of this action.
-Since a different state can potentially affect the outcome of this action, all the current changes are to be considered invalid and publishing them is not allowed.
-Our only choices are to either abort the operation entirely or perform the action again.
-If we choose to repeat the action, we must discard the current, invalid state information, and reconstitute the entity from its new state.
-Then we can perform the action on this state, and try to publish those changes.
+Since a different state can potentially affect the outcome of the action, all the current changes are to be considered invalid and publishing them is not allowed.
+Our only choice is whether to abort the operation entirely or perform the action again.
+If we choose to repeat the action, we must discard the invalid state information and reconstitute the entity from its new state.
+Then we can repeat the action from the updated state, and try to publish those changes.

 ## Tables